mikaelvesavuori/dorametrix/README.md

 ## Example API calls

+_Remember to pass your authorization token in the `Authorization` header!_

 All of the below demonstrates "directly calling" the API; since webhook events from GitHub, Bitbucket and Jira have other (varying shapes) they are out-of-scope for the example calls.

 ### Create change